 1. No Mixed Seating

-As you might imagine, Disney is not only seating guests within their own party, but are also spacing out which tables they seat as well.
+Previously Disney was not only seating guests within their own party, but are also spacing out which tables they seat as well.
 This has changed slightly since then with the tables being closer together.

 To be honest, this is a change that many guests are welcoming!
-Gone are the days of waiting for your server to bring you your food when you want more food… Because now it’s all coming straight to you!
+Gone are the days of waiting for your server to bring you your food when you want more.

-Your table server will check in with you regularly to see how you’re doing and what food you would like more of.
+- Your table server will check in with you regularly to see how you’re doing and what drinks you would like more of.

-If you’ve ever had breakfast with Lilo, Stitch, Pluto, and Mickey Mouse at Ohana, the Polynesian Resort restaurant, this new dining experience will be very similar to that food service wise.
+If you’ve ever had breakfast with Minnie Mouse, Pluto, Goofy, Donald Duck and Mickey Mouse at Cape May Cafe, then this dining experience will be very similar to that food service wise.